DustinWatts/FreeTouchDeck/README.md

 For Capacitive touch:
 - an ESP32 TouchDown: https://www.esp32touchdown.com/

+If you try to run FTD on something other than the boards above, it might not work.
+Support for custom combinations of boards and screens is out of the scope of support.
+I will try and help you if you run in to something, but issues here on Github are not dealt with and will be closed with this reason.

 ## !- Library Dependencies -!
 - Adafruit-GFX-Library (tested with version 1.10.4), available through Library Manager